IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-content-protection.md

 ---
-  title:  "How to configure content protection for your stream?"
+title: How to configure content protection for your stream?
+description: How to configure content protection for your stream? ms.author: inhenkel
+authors: juliako
+author: IngridAtMicrosoft
+ms.service: media-services
+ms.date: 08/5/2022
+---

+<properties
-  description: "How to configure content protection for your stream?"
+    pageTitle="How to configure content protection for your stream?" description="How to configure content protection for your stream?" service="microsoft.media"
-    service="microsoft.media"
     resource="mediaservices"
     authors="juliako"
     displayOrder="4"
-  selfhelptype: "resource"
-supporttopicids: ""
-  resourcetags:
-  productpesids: ""
+    selfHelpType="resource"
+    supportTopicIds=""
+    resourceTags=""
+    productPesIds=""
-  cloudenvironments: "public, fairfax, usnat, ussec"
+    cloudEnvironments="public, fairfax, usnat, ussec" articleId="1d657557-6afd-479c-a8f1-56d03a6d70db"
- articleid: "1d657557-6afd-479c-a8f1-56d03a6d70db"
-ownershipid: "StorageMediaEdge_Media"
-author: IngridAtMicrosoft
-ms.service: media-services
----
+	ownershipId="StorageMediaEdge_Media"
+/>

 # How to configure content protection for your stream?